Visual Arts

 Geography is the study of the environment around us.
 We look at aspects of physical, human, and environmental geography, developing an advanced understanding of the interactions that occur between the cultural and natural environments.

-Students have a choice in Term 1, what the majority of the class goes with is what will be covered, they can either:
+Students have a choice in Term 1, what the majority of the class goes with is what will be covered, for their research students can choose to either:

-Develop an understanding of the planning and decision-making processes required for an event to occur, specifically Crankworx in Rotorua.
-They will attend a one-day trip where the organizers will talk through the event with them and they attend the event in action.
+However, we will still develop an understanding of the planning and decision-making processes required for an event to occur, specifically Crankworx in Rotorua.
+They could attend a one-day trip where the organizers will talk through the event with them and they attend the event in action.
+If we do not attend the event we visit Crankworx later in the year when we visit Rotorua for our external.

 Students will also be studying tourism processes in Rotorua which will involve a two-day field trip in Term 2 experiencing the tourism industry and looking at the future sustainability of tourism in Rotorua.
-They will be required to conduct geographic research, looking at the practices and perceptions within the tourism industry of the sustainability of their operations.
+They will be required to conduct geographic research, looking at the practices and perceptions within the tourism industry of the sustainability of their operations, if they have not done coastal processes, otherwise they use this experience to gain a deeper understanding of their examination topic.

 To develop a further understanding of what we do at Level 3 Geography follow us on Instagram @sjcgeography